cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-role.md

 ## Description

-`CREATE ROLE` adds a new role to a Greenplum Database system.
+`CREATE ROLE` adds a new role to a Cloudberry Database system.
 A role is an entity that can own database objects and have database privileges.
 A role can be considered a user, a group, or both depending on how it is used.
 You must have `CREATEROLE` privilege or be a database superuser to use this command.

-Note that roles are defined at the system-level and are valid for all databases in your Greenplum Database system.
+Note that roles are defined at the system-level and are valid for all databases in your Cloudberry Database system.

 ## Parameters